Larry D. Richman

-Larry Richman oversees CIBC’s expanding US Region, including middle market commercial banking, wealth management, private banking and retail and digital banking in the United States.
-Larry is also President and Chief Executive Officer of The PrivateBank, which was acquired by CIBC on June 23, 2017.
+Larry D. Richman oversees CIBC’s expanding US Region, including middle market commercial banking, wealth management, private banking and retail and digital banking in the United States.

-He is on the Dean’s Advisory Council at Indiana University’s Kelley School of Business, where he earned his MBA, and is a past Trustee of Bradley University in Peoria, Illinois, where he earned his bachelor’s degree.
-He also holds an advanced certificate from Stanford University in credit and financial management and is a Lifetime Advisory Board member at Northwestern University’s Kellogg School of Management.
+He is on the Dean’s Advisory Council at Indiana University’s Kelley School of Business, where he earned his MBA.
+Larry was inducted into the Academy of Alumni Fellows for the Kelley School of Business in 2006.
+He is a past Trustee of Bradley University in Peoria, Illinois, where he earned his bachelor’s degree, and was inducted into their Centurion Society for distinguished alumni in 2017.
+Larry also holds an advanced certificate from Stanford University in credit and financial management and is a Lifetime Advisory Board member at Northwestern University’s Kellogg School of Management.

 Larry has received a number of civic and charitable awards.
 Among them, he received the American Diabetes Association’s Father of the Year Award, the Humanitarian Award from the Illinois Holocaust Museum and Education Center and the Spirit of Erikson Institute Award.
-He also was named to the Academy of Alumni Fellows for the Kelley School of Business at Indiana University and received the Civic Achievement Award from the American Jewish Committee.
+He also received the Civic Achievement Award from the American Jewish Committee.

 Larry and his wife, Corky, have four grown children and five grandchildren.